-We’ve written a lot about fabric face masks for grownups and the many retailers who sell them.
+We’ve written a lot about fabric and disposable face masks for grown-ups.
 But the CDC also recommends that children over the age of 2 wear face masks in public to slow the spread of the coronavirus.
-And with many elementary schools open for in-person classes despite rising infection rates, making sure your kids have the best masks (and enough of them) is paramount.
+And with many elementary schools and, soon, summer camps open in-person despite high infection rates and new, even-more-contagious variants, making sure your kids have the best masks (and enough of them) is paramount.
 According to Dr. Brittany DiBardino of Tribeca Pediatrics, children are at low risk for severe illness when it comes to COVID-19, but certainly not at no risk.
 Furthermore, she says, “kids may be more likely to lack obvious symptoms, which just reinforces how important social distancing is for all ages.”
-But at times when staying six feet away from other people is difficult — and because children with zero symptoms could unknowingly spread the virus — encouraging your kids to wear a fabric face mask is a great idea.
+But at times when staying six feet away from other people is difficult — and because children with zero symptoms could unknowingly spread the virus — encouraging your kids to wear a face mask is a great idea.

-The same guidelines about fit and fabric quality for adult masks also apply for kids’ face masks: Masks should be made of at least two layers of breathable fabric and should fit securely, covering the nose and mouth completely without causing discomfort.
+The same guidelines about fit and quality for adult masks also apply for kids’ face masks: Masks should be made of at least two layers of tightly woven breathable fabric (or two layers of nonwoven polypropylene plus a melt-blown filter layer in the case of disposable masks) and should fit securely, covering the nose and mouth completely without causing discomfort.
 In addition, DiBardino says children should be wearing masks only if they are able to remove them without assistance.
 That’s important to ensure there is no suffocation risk.
-Parents should instruct their children not touch their face when wearing masks and should direct kids to wash their hands immediately after taking masks off.
+Parents should instruct their children not to touch their face when wearing masks and should direct kids to wash their hands immediately after taking masks off.
 (You should also wash their masks regularly, ideally after every wear especially if they’re wearing those masks to school.
 We have a guide on how to clean a face mask, if you want more details.)

 If your kid refuses to put one on, Dr. Sten Vermund, a pediatrician, infectious-disease epidemiologist, and dean of the Yale School of Public Health, says that making mask use fun and gamelike will increase the chances of children cooperating, especially younger children.
 He adds that mask use should be intermittent, and that masks should be as comfortable as possible, so kids don’t get turned off by the idea.
 DiBardino recommends choosing a mask with a bendable nose piece in the fabric.
 “They help form a tight seal,” she says.
 She recommends getting at least two reusable face masks per child.